andrew-tol/Small_C_projects/README.md

-# Small_C_projects
+# Small_Python_projects
-Numerous small C problems and solutions (completed 2020 - 2022, but only uploaded in 2023).
+Numerous small Python problems and solutions (completed 2020 - 2022, but only uploaded in 2023).